Dear YPAD and YPAG Advisory Panel Members, Ambassadors, Certified Dance Professionals, and Volunteers:

 - Sexually suggestive photos, videos, statements or activity of yourself or others

-- Hypersexualized dancing by anyone, especially dancers under the age of 18
+- Hypersexualized dancing by anyone, especially dancers and gymnasts under the age of 18

 - Posts/Videos that glorify drug/alcohol use, violence or gang-related activity, cursing